alevy/www/index.md

 Hi.
 My name is Amit, and I build systems.

-I'm an Assistant Professor in the Computer Science department at Princeton University, where lead the Praxis lab and co-lead the [SNS group](https://sns.cs.princeton.edu).
+I'm an Assistant Professor in the Computer Science department at Princeton University, where I lead the Praxis lab and co-lead the [SNS group](https://sns.cs.princeton.edu).

 My research centers around the idea that well designed secure systems _empower_